fun-weekend/2020/index.md

 If you have more time in the area, here are some more suggestions.
 Please note that (unlike the core Leeds Fun Weekend activities above) some of these might cost money.

+## Travel

+The majority of the weekend events are walking distance, but there are a number of bus/train passes which might be suitable if you are planning on traveling more.
+See the list on the [WY Metro website](https://ticketsandpasses.wymetro.com/day-weekend-family-or-group-tickets/day-weekend-family-or-group-ticket-prices/).

 ## Possible places to visit

 * [Leeds Art Gallery](http://www.leeds.gov.uk/museumsandgalleries/Pages/Leeds-Art-Gallery.aspx) (part of our Friday museum crawl)